umcconnell/umcconnell.github.io/src/posts/2021-03-13-fibonacci-rust.md

 ```

 A few things to notice here.
 First, notice how we all methods of the struct are
 wrapped in `impl` blocks.
-This seperates the struct definition from it's
+This separates the struct definition from it's
 methods, helping your code stay clean.

 Also, we write a default method that takes no arguments and returns an